Choose the right nutrition for your older cat

-If you have a mature cat, it may be time to make some adjustments – and if you’d like some advice to get started, our friendly team at Clarendon Street Vets is always happy to talk through what’s best for your pet.
+If you have a mature cat, it may be time to make some adjustments – and if you’d like some advice to get started, our friendly team at Clarendon Street Veterinary Surgery is always happy to talk through what’s best for your pet.
 Why not give us a call to make an appointment with a vet nurse?

 It’s also important to make sure that what your ageing cat consumes gives them the best chance of fighting age-related health risks, such as obesity, arthritis, diabetes, heart disease and kidney problems.

 Some health problems are genetic – but even then, the correct nutrition can help them stay as well as possible.

 - Cats with kidney disease are helped by highly digestible proteins

 - Cats with heart problems need a diet that’s lower in sodium